jsapede/ohmigo-ha-pelletstove/README.md

 # Pellet stove settings

-We have to setyp the stove in a state where he will listen to his sensor to ignite / heat / extinct.
+We have to setup the stove in a state where he will listen to his sensor to ignite / heat / extinct.

 I put the pellet stove in **"Programmed Mode"** over an extended range of hours in a day, and with a fixed target temperature (STT = 21°C) witch will allow :
 - to have a hardware fallback for extinct during the night